Effective: Sunday, July 1, 2018

 - Vehicles at job sites requiring the use of emergency lights, PTOs, and/or other powered accessories to accomplish their assignment; and

-- Inclement weather situations where the supervisor authorizes the use of the vehicle/equipment heater-defroster for the work crew's comfort according to the guidelines listed below;
+- Inclement weather situations where the supervisor authorizes the use of the vehicle/equipment heater-defroster or air conditioner for the work crew's comfort according to these guidelines.

 - Between -10 and 32 degrees F; 5 minute maximum

 - Below -10 degrees F: 15 minute maximum

 - Greater than 90 degrees F, maximum idling time to cool air conditioning equipped vehicles for the work crew's comfort is 5 minutes.